 My son is in the ASD program at Sheridan.
 The teachers and staff are GREAT.
 I have been very impressed with how much attention each student receives.
 The music & theater classes are impressive great place if your kiddo is into that.
 On the downside being in one of the lowest income zones in Minneapolis of course makes things tough for a lot of students.
 And although there is great opportunity for parent involvement there doesn't seem to be much.

 Sheridan Elementary School is a public middle school in Minneapolis.
-The principal of Sheridan Elementary School is Jean Neuman and can be contacted at firstname.lastname@example.org.
+The principal of Sheridan Elementary School is Jean Neuman and can be contacted at email@example.com.
 648 students go to Sheridan Elementary School and identify as Hispanic; Black, non-Hispanic; and Native American or Native Alaskan.
-94% of the 648 students here get reduced lunch prices.
-The ratio of students to teachers at Sheridan Elementary School is 17:1.
+94% of the 648 students here have subsidized lunches.
+The student to teacher ratio at Sheridan Elementary School is 17:1.
 Pope John Paul II Catholic School is one of the nearest middle schools.

 |Native American or Native Alaskan||5%||5%|